CoRE-Lab-UCF/MACH-Compound-Flooding/README.md

 ## Getting Started

-1. **MATLAB Installation**: Ensure MATLAB is installed and set up on your system.
+1. **MATLAB and R Installation**: Ensure MATLAB and R are installed and set up on your system.
 2. **Data Preparation**: Download the required datasets as specified in the associated paper.
 3. **Script Execution**: Open MATLAB and run each script as needed.
 Modify input parameters based on your specific data and analysis requirements.